-U.S. citizens and permanent residents who have family members living outside the United States can file petitions to help them immigrate: that is, get a U.S. immigrant visa, which leads to a green card, or lawful permanent residence.
+U.S. citizens and permanent residents who have family members living outside the United States can file petitions to help them immigrate: that is, get a U.S. immigrant visa, which leads to a green card or lawful permanent residence.
 This serves the U.S. policy goal of family reunification.
-But how does one do so?
+But how does one go about doing this?

-The application process to obtain an immigrant visa for your eligible family members will follow the same basic steps whether you are a U.S. citizen (USC) or a lawful permanent resident (LPR).
-We're assuming your family member lives overseas; if he or she is already in the U.S., you'll need to look into a different process, called "Adjustment of Status".
+The application process to obtain an immigrant visa for your eligible family members will mostly follow the same basic steps whether you are a U.S. citizen (USC) or a lawful permanent resident (LPR).
+We’re assuming your family member lives overseas; for family members who are already in the United States, you will want to look into whether a different process, called "Adjustment of Status," is possible for them.

 Potential beneficiaries of family-based petitions are classified into two categories: so-called “immediate relatives" of U.S. citizens and “family preference” relatives.